 Mark adds, “In addition to the superior functionality, Sequel gives us a really easy-to-use Windows interface.
 It also allows us to automatically convert our existing queries to Sequel objects.
 That enables our analysts to transition quickly and be more productive.
 We can take the converted queries and easily add all of the Sequel functions that we need.”

-During the process of implementing Sequel into its System i tasks, Tony’s considered different areas of its business that could benefit from using Sequel.
-From the fully-staffed customer service department, to the will-call department and sales staff, Tony’s found they could use SEQUEL to access all types of data, such as general ledger, accounts receivable, accounts payable, and customer information.
+During the process of implementing Sequel into its IBM i tasks, Tony’s considered different areas of its business that could benefit from using Sequel.
+From the fully-staffed customer service department, to the will-call department and sales staff, Tony’s found they could use Sequel to access all types of data, such as general ledger, accounts receivable, accounts payable, and customer information.

 “We also create many exception type reports and analyses.
 Sequel has worked out very well there.
 For example, when it comes to inventory control, we’re able to capture a lot of detail that is generated during the night shift and throughout the day.
 We use Sequel to summarize the data in various ways, spot any problems or discrepancies, and drill down to see the underlying detail.
 With Sequel, we’re able to filter the data and see just what we need to see.